 - Do not re-enter the building until given the all clear to return inside by EHS personnel.

 - For any ADA assistance during a fire drill and inability to self-evacuate, shelter-in-place or go to an enclosed stairwell, if safe to do so.
-Tell someone of your location and ask them to notify either EHS personnel conducting the drill or Floor Marshal outside the building.
+Tell someone of your location and ask them to notify the EHS personnel conducting the drill.
 If you are not sure if the fire alarm is a drill – Call University Police at 412-268-2323 and tell them of your location and situation.

 Thank you in advance for your cooperation.
-If you have questions regarding proper procedures for your area, please contact your Floor Marshal, Pandemic Safety Officer or send an email to: email@example.com.
+If you have questions regarding proper procedures for your area, please contact EHS or send an email to: email@example.com.